 - Read the fine print: Carefully review the terms and conditions of each credit card to ensure that you fully understand how the APR is applied and any factors that may impact it.

 Credit card companies offer a range of credit cards with varying APR rates to suit every potential customer’s needs.

 Before applying for a new credit card and committing to a particular financial institution, thoroughly read the terms and conditions.
-Having a basic understanding of the different APR offers will help you evaluate which credit card option might be for you.
+Having a basic understanding of the different APR offers will help you evaluate which credit card option might be best for you.

-Here is a breakdown of the most widely available types of APR:
+Here’s a breakdown of the most widely available types of APR:

 - Penalty APR: Some banks and credit unions have set balance repayment timeframes.
 Should you fall behind on payments or forget to make the transfer on time, you will likely be made to pay a penalty APR.
 The rate may vary depending on how late the payment is and the terms and conditions set by your card provider.